aaronroyer/qunited/README.md

 ## Dependencies

-Right now only Rhino is set up to run tests.
-This means you'll need to have Java (version 1.1 minimum) in your path to use QUnited.
+- PhantomJS

+OR

+- Java (version 1.1 minimum)

+PhantomJS is preferred since it uses real WebKit and is faster.
+Running Rhino on Java should be considered a fallback.

-## Attribution
+## Credits

-QUnited builds on work done on the following projects:
+QUnited builds on the following projects:

-[QUnit](https://github.com/jquery/qunit/) QUnit is a nice little JavaScript testing library and is, of course, central to what this project does.
+[QUnit](https://github.com/jquery/qunit/) is a nice little JavaScript testing library and is, of course, central to what this project does.

+[PhantomJS](http://phantomjs.org/) is a headless WebKit with JavaScript API.

-[Rhino](http://www.mozilla.org/rhino/) Rhino is a JavaScript interpreter that runs on the JVM.
+[Rhino](http://www.mozilla.org/rhino/) is a JavaScript interpreter that runs on the JVM.

-[Envjs](http://www.envjs.com/) Envjs is a simulated browser environment written in JavaScript.
+[Envjs](http://www.envjs.com/) is a simulated browser environment written in JavaScript.

 ## License